 At all times the Developer should consider the needs of Vulnerable Customers (section 1.5).

 Developers may also wish to include the logo for the New Homes Ombudsman Service (NHOS) within their marketing materials.
 The logo must precisely follow the design shown in the brand guidelines.
-The logo can be used in isolation or in combination with the logo for the New Homes Quality Code.

 1.2 Describing the new home